broadinstitute/widdler/README.md

 following example:

 ```
-widdler.py monitor 7ff17cb3-12f1-4bf0-8754-e3a0d39178ea -n -S btl-cromwell
+widdler.py monitor 7ff17cb3-12f1-4bf0-8754-e3a0d39178ea -S btl-cromwell
 ```

 In this case, widdler will continue to silently monitor this workflow until it detects a terminal status.
-Since the user selected -n, an e-mail will be sent to <user>@broadinstitute.org when a terminal status is detected, which will include the metadata of the workflow.
+An e-mail will be sent to <user>@broadinstitute.org when a terminal status is detected, which will include the metadata of the workflow.

 If --verbose were selected, the user would have seen a STDOUT message indicating the workflows status at intervals defined by the --interval parameter, which has a default of 30 seconds.

+If --no_notify were selected, an e-mail would not be sent.

 #### User Workflow Monitoring
 (Note this feature is still under active development and is currently quite primitive)